The following requirements are expected of all applicants to the Department of Biology graduate degree programs:

 - A minimum cumulative grade point average of 2.5, with a grade point average of at least 2.9 in the sciences.

 - Submission of test scores from the Graduate Record Examination TOEFL scores required for international students).
 Specify institution code 1105 and department code 0203 to have your scores reported to the Department of Biology.
-General GRE required, no minimum score; TOEFL score requirements: Internet based test (iBT) 90; Paper based test (PBT) 577 minimum.
+No GRE required; TOEFL score requirements: Internet based test (iBT) 90; Paper based test (PBT) 577 minimum.
 The International English Language Testing System minimum acceptable score of 7.0.
 Official scores must be sent.